top of page

 Creating Sections 508 and 504 Accessible Videos

 Audio descriptions are recorded descriptions of what is happening in the video at specific points in time.
 This is usually a script that gets generated and then turned into an audio file.
-These are necessary to explain to the blind or hard of sight what is going on in the video outside of the audio.
-Audio descriptions are usually added in a second audio file and require an accessible web player for proper use.
+These are necessary so that the blind or hard of sight understand what is going on in the video outside of the audio.
+Audio descriptions are usually added in as a secondary audio file and require an accessible web player for proper use.
 The easiest way to create audio descriptions in your video is to have your subjects identify themselves and their surroundings instead of only showing their name on the screen.
-This is not always possible though if text, or a different video, is being shown on the screen while someone is talking.
+This is not always possible, though, if text or a different video is being shown on the screen while someone is talking.
 If there are not enough audio pauses in your original video, the audio description will have to be inserted into a pause long enough to explain what is going on.
 When you create the original video, try to leave natural pauses so that the description can play seamlessly alongside the original audio.
 If not, the video will take significantly longer to watch for the hard of sight community.
 This is governed by Section 508 of the Rehabilitation Act.

 bottom of page